dasch-swiss/dsp-ontologies/README.md

 A valid example set of project metadata is provided in `example/example-metadata.ttl`.
 Projects can model their data according to this example.

-### Test Suit

-A set of deliberately invalid data is yet to be added.
-This data can then be used for validation test suits.

 ## Validation

 Ontologies and example data can be validated, using Apache Jena's RIOT and SHACL validator.